bion/ko/README.md

 (play-score test-score)
 ```

-## Essentials
+## Basic Usage

 Use `ko-defsynth` to define synthdefs instead of Overtone's `defsynth`
 (`ko-defsynth` was chosen so users can `use` both Overtone and Ko in
 the same ns).
 Then use `defscore` to define a score.
 A basic score
 consists of pairs of numbers and vectors.
 Numbers indicate beats in a
 measure e.g. 1.5 is the first offbeat of the measure.
 Measures are
 inferred by numbers lower than their predecessors.
 Vectors contain
 `begin`, `adjust`, `finish` and `!` actions to be executed at the time
 that corresponds with their corresponding number.